yegobox/upgrader/.github/ISSUE_TEMPLATE/report-an-issue.md

 flutter: upgrader: showDialog message: A new version of Upgrader is available!
 Version 5.81 is now available-you have 1.0.0.
 flutter: upgrader: showDialog releaseNotes: Thanks for using Google Maps!
 This release brings bug fixes that improve our product to help you discover new places and navigate to them.
 ```
-Also, please include the upgrader version number from the pubspec.lock file, which should look something like this:
+Also, please include the upgrader version number from the  file, which should look something like this:
 ```
   upgrader:
     dependency: "direct main"